myoung325/glpistats/README.md

 This tool allows IT administrators to take standard CSV exports directly from GLPI and instantly generate meaningful charts and metrics to track helpdesk performance, ticket backlogs, and category breakdowns.

+🌟 **Live Demo:** Try it out right in your browser via GitHub Pages: [https://myoung325.github.io/glpistats/](https://myoung325.github.io/glpistats/)
+*(Note: Uploading your CSV to this demo is 100% safe.
+Processing happens completely locally in your browser.)*

 ## 🔒 Privacy First (Zero-Server Architecture)
 Because helpdesk tickets often contain sensitive internal data (usernames, computer names, IP addresses, etc.), **this tool runs entirely in your local web browser.** * No data is uploaded to any server.
 * No database is required.
 * It can be run completely offline.